 A Better Way: Life Design Sprints

-- “Design” because we employ the iterative processes of design thinking to develop and test solutions
+Design: We employ the iterative processes of design thinking to develop and test innovative solutions, so we know the likelihood of the solution succeeding in market

 Life Design Sprints are focused sessions, often lasting around five days, where we not only come up with ideas, but also choose the ones most likely to work, build prototypes and designs to test our ideas, and learn from the results with real customers.